Friday, 17 July 2009

-In a fascinating piece that uncovers the unseemly side of spin, the
+In a fascinating piece that uncovers the unseemly side of spin, the Telegraph reports that

 "Labour ministers are threatening to launch a concerted effort to tarnish the reputation of British Army chief General Sir Richard Dannatt."